referential-ai/boswell-test/README.md

 ## 🙏 Acknowledgments

-- **Peter Luh** whose [Boswell Test research](https://peterl168.substack.com/p/is-ai-chatbot-my-boswell) was the inspiration behind this project.
-His pioneering work on model comparison and grading bias analysis formed the foundation for our approach.
+- **Peter Luh** who created the [Boswell Test methodology](https://peterl168.substack.com/p/is-ai-chatbot-my-boswell) that this tool implements.
+His February 2025 research article, "Is AI Chatbot My Boswell?", introduced the concept of LLMs peer-reviewing each other and analyzing grading bias.
+This implementation automates and extends his pioneering methodology.
 - [OpenRouter](https://openrouter.ai/) for providing unified API access to multiple LLMs
 - All model providers for creating the amazing AI models that make this test possible